-Sandy has represented client in on-the-records, in hearings, trials and on appeals before regulatory bodies, such as FINRA, the SEC, the Department of Justice, the National Adjudicatory Council and the Office of Professional Medical Conduct.
+Sandy has represented clients in on-the-records, in hearings, trials and on appeals before regulatory bodies, such as FINRA, the SEC, the Department of Justice, state securities regulators, the National Adjudicatory Council and the Office of Professional Medical Conduct.

 Sandy is one of a 13-member Arbitration Task Force formed by the Financial Industry Regulatory Authority (FINRA) to consider possible enhancements to its arbitration forum to improve the transparency, impartiality and efficiency of FINRA’s securities arbitration forum for all participants.
 The Task Force’s Report was published on December 16, 2015.

 - U.S. Court of Appeals, Third Circuit

 - U.S. District Court, Eastern District of Michigan